elton-develcode/TodoListReact/README.md

 **Why:** By the need to manage installers to provide services.

-**What:** Manage and associate service provider and craftsman.
+**What:** Some purchase orders can generate orders from various service.
 </br></br></br>

 ## Summary
 </br>

-The **Lm-Instala-Provider** is a module to assist in the management of service providers and installers.
-It associates a provider with an craftsman.
+The **Lm-Instala-Provider** is a module for managing service provider and craftsman to perform customer service orders.

 </br>